ark-lang/ark-docs/pointers.md

 In Ark, we denote pointers with the caret symbol, `^`.

 ## Warning
+This section of the reference is more for the developers of ark, and the low level hackers who want more control over what they are doing.
+In other words, if you just want to write Ark code, you do not have to read this, and 9 times out of 10 you wont need to do anything described in this document.
+Though this is handy to know, but shouldn't be used unless you know what you're doing.

 ## Meta
 A raw pointer is not memory safe in Ark.
 Pointers work differently in the Ark